-- Conformance Level: To meet the WCAG standard, a page must meet all the requirements to achieve a level of conformity (Level A, AA, AAA), which is based the level of success criteria outlined in the WCAG documentation.
+- Conformance Level: To meet the WCAG standard, a page must meet all the requirements to achieve a level of conformity (Level A, AA, AAA), which is based on the level of success criteria outlined in the WCAG documentation.
 As the levels go higher, a stricter set of guidelines must be met.
 In our experience, most websites must meet at least a AA conformance level in order for the website to be ADA compliant.
 Some websites may need to go further and meet the AAA standard.
 This is especially true for government websites.

 - Full Pages: An entire page must meet one of the levels of conformity to meet compliance.
 Likewise, to achieve a Level AA or above standard, the entire page must meet that level of success criteria.
 You may have parts of a page that go above the A or AA compliance criteria, which you can call out in your accessibility statement.
 There are also workarounds when a piece of a page cannot meet the standard to get the page to conform.

 - Process Page Conformance: A common type of process is a checkout.
 Over the course of purchasing a product, there may be multiple pages involved.
-Each page in the process must conform to at least level A of the standard or better and all pages must meet the same level to be conforming to that level.
+Each page in the process must conform to at least level A of the standard or better, and all pages must meet the same level to be conforming to that level.
 For example, if the cart page conforms to level AA, but the billing/shipping information page only conforms to Level A, then the process only conforms to Level A of the standard.

 - Only Accessibility-Supported Ways of Using Technologies: Technology used on a page or set of pages must be accessible by accessibility-supported technologies.
 For example, if a page has images, then a screen reader should be able to focus on that element and be able to tell the user what the image is with the use of an alt tag.
 Assistive technology must be able to access every element on a page that a user not using assistive technology can.
 If there is a video with buttons for play, pause, captions, etc., the assistive technology must be able to access and interact with those buttons.
-To meet compliance, all success criteria should be made with the use of assistive technology.
+To meet compliance, all success criteria should be met with the use of assistive technology.
 The W3C DOES NOT specify which assistive technologies are supported by the standard and there are many kinds of impairment that need to be taken into consideration when assessing whether a certain technology can be accessed by the user.
 It is recommended that all assistive technologies used during testing be declared within the site’s accessibility statement.

-- Non-Interference: If a website uses a technology that is not accessibility supported, the element should not block the user’s ability from accessing the rest of the page.
+- Non-Interference: If a website uses a technology that is not accessibility supported, the element should not block the user’s ability to access the rest of the page.
 For example, if the site implements the use of a new video technology that is not accessibility supported, but the transcript for what is said in the video is on the page, then the page would conform.
-However, if the assistive technology being used gets stuck in the video element and cannot access the rest of the content on the page, then the use of the element would interfere with the assistive technology and the page would fail to meet the compliance standard.
+However, if the assistive technology being used gets stuck in the video element and cannot access the rest of the content on the page, then the use of the element would interfere with the assistive technology, and the page would fail to meet the compliance standard.